 The reason why we don’t advise decanting more than 750 ml of wine is because larger quantities of liquid are harder to aerate, therefore the wine might not show its true notes and character.

-All these characteristics, together with the fact that it is hand-blown, mean we have no hesitations when recommending the Le Chateau wine decanter.
+All these characteristics, together with the fact that it is hand-blown, mean I have no hesitations when recommending the Le Chateau wine decanter.